he-dev/SmartConfig/README.md

 ---

-## What's new in this version?

-- Bug fixes
-- Easier **`SmartConfig`** properties (now recognized by type not names)
-- Config name moved from properties to `SettingNameAttribute` to make it consistent for all names

----

 ## Why another one?
-Configuration should be set up within a few minutes and be easily extended if needed.
-Unfortunatelly most of the time we spend hours writing them over and over again or use multiple systems for different sources.
-With **`SmartConfig`** it's over.
+I guess you're asking why you should care about another configuration framework and I'll tell you why.
+Because you want to setup and use settings within few minutes instead of writing another class for reading or parsing them.

+With **`SmartConfig`** you can do it.
+It's all about simplicity and convinience.
+I dare to claim that it's the easiest configurtion framework out there.
 With only one tool you are able to use multiple configuration sources like database, app.config, xml, registry (more are comming).
-Your configuration is type safe and doesn't contain any magic strings.
+Your configuration is strongly typed and doesn't contain any magic strings.
 You work with real classes and properties. **`SmartConfig`** also can take care of validating your settings if you tell it to do so.

+Keep reading and see for yourself.

 ## How does it work?
 Briefly, with **`SmartConfig`** you create a `static class` with static properties (and sub-classes) that will hold the settings when they are loaded.
 Its structure is used to build setting names.
 There is no need to use any hardcoded strings or create enums etc to get any values. **`SmartConfig`** eliminates all magic strings.

 **`SmartConfig`** is strongly typed and can validate your settings during loading as well as during updating.
 Thus you always know whether you start with valid values.
+If your configuration is invalid you'll know it right away because it reads all your settings at once.

 It supports many popular types and provides an interface to add your own types if you need to.
 By default **`SmartConfig`** looks for your settings by name however criteria like environment or version ([Semantic Version](http://semver.org)) can be easily added.
 With **`SmartConfig`** you don't have to instantiate anything.
-All settings are loaded at once and cached in your config definition so there is no overhead accessing them later and you know wheter they are valid right away.
+All settings are loaded at once and cached in your config definition so there is no overhead accessing them later.

 ## What dependencies does it have?
 **`SmartConfig`** requires `Entity Framework`, `JSON.NET` and `SmartUtilities`.
 The minimum required .NET version is 4.5.